Cuéllar: Modern age

 In the 17th century, the town suffered a recession, along with many cities and villages in the country.
 The monarchy moved to Madrid and settled the royal court within this city, which forced the aristocracy to relocate to Madrid.
 It was also a period of poverty, due to the decadence of the wool trade, the taxes to pay for prior wars, and the various plagues that ravaged the country.

 In the 18th century, laws enacted by Charles III allowed Cuéllar to recover some of its social and economic prosperity.

 When Napoleon invaded Spain, Cuéllar was looted by the French troops, who stole all the treasuries from the churches, monasteries, and the castle.
+They were never recovered.

 In 1833, the writer and politician Jose de Espronceda was exiled to Cuéllar because of his liberalism.
 Espronceda wrote the novel Sancho Saldaña o el Castellano de Cuéllar when he lived near the church of Santo Tomé.